 Cuba is one of the four biggest Caribbean islands, along with Puerto Rico, Jamaica and Hispaniola.
 Full of History, good food, and an amazing sense of happiness, your heart will be conquered.
 There is so much to see, but I tried to sum it up and keep only the most important.
-Of course this list is non-exhaustive and I can not recommend enough spending there as much time as you can (keep in mind that the tourist limit visa is 30 days).
+Of course, this list is non-exhaustive and I can not recommend enough spending there as much time as you can (keep in mind that the tourist limit visa is 30 days).
 You will need it!

 La Havana, the capital of Cuba

 Trinidad is a colourful and very alive little city.
 You can simply enjoy a stroll in the street looking for the cutest house, or do many more activities.
 I did a horse riding tour there, it was amazing!
-We rode for 2 hours through banana and tobacco plantations.
+We rode for two hours through banana and tobacco plantations.
 Eventually, we reached a natural pool in the rock.
 There were cocktails, music, and incredible vibes!

 You can also go to the beach, do a coffee tasting tour, or enjoy salsa in La Casa de La Música.

 There are beautiful beaches all around Cuba.
 Even the ones of La Havana, although they are less wild.
 But the most beautiful are undoubtedly located in Varadero.
 A short 3-hours drive will take you there from the capital.
 T

 hey are typical Caribbean beaches: crystal clear sea, sugar-white sand, palm trees… Enjoy your favourite cocktails in a beach bar and get the perfect tan!
 Varadero is full of resorts and all-inclusive hotels.
 Therefore, this is not a city I recommend if you’re looking for authentic Cuba.
 But you must stop at least a few days.
 If you’re on a budget trip, you can sleep in a Casa close to the beach.